Big Tech Is Crushing Conservative Comedy

 - No nudity

 - No violence

 - No calling out anyone by name in a defamatory fashion

 You can find far more mature material flourishing on both Big Tech sites via a quick site search.
 Long’s satirical video got yanked anyway.

-More recently, comedian JP Sears announced Facebook is threatening to boot him from the platform for violating “community standards.”
-That’s the generic phrase Big Tech companies deploy to let them avoid specific details. .
+Comedian JP Sears announced Facebook threatened to boot him from the platform for violating “community standards.”
+That’s the generic phrase Big Tech companies deploy to let them avoid specific details.

 Sears’ crime?
-It’s likely Facebook wants to ban him for mocking COVID-19 restrictions.
+It’s likely Facebook wanted to ban him for mocking COVID-19 restrictions.

-He might not have that luxury much longer.
+He might not have that luxury for long.

 In real life, Sears understands he poses a threat to both Big Tech and the censorial Left.
 It’s why he joined Parler, a Twitter-like portal that vows to let free speech reign supreme.